MattWoelk/ink_parser/README.md

 - [x] knots
 - [ ] knot titles with trailing ='s
 - [x] diverts
-- [ ] choices, content, diverts on the same line
+- [ ] choices, content, and diverts on the same line
 - [ ] glue (though maybe this is more part of the story runner?)
 - [ ] stitches
 - [ ] local diverts